Simple VPS hardening

 sudo chown -R caddy:caddy /var/lib/caddy

-3. Update systemd service
+Update the systemd service:

 sudo systemctl edit caddy.service